 2. The Time of the Year

 This may come as a surprise, but it’s true.
 The time of the year does influence the scrap metal prices.
 This fact is related to the rise of demand, particularly in the warmer months.
 During this period, the construction industry typically sees an influx in work activity.
 Therefore, buildings and other structures will require more materials.
-You can say that the pricing of scrap metal in Perth increases in summer.
+You can say that scrap metal prices in Perth increases in summer.
 That’s because the metal-hungry industries are looking to obtain metals as quickly as possible.

 3. Quality and Quantity